Email List Cleaning Service

 Sending to a smaller, verified list produces higher open rates — which in turn improves inbox placement in subsequent sends, creating a positive feedback loop.
 Cleaned lists consistently outperform uncleaned ones on engagement metrics.

 Two batch endpoints — JSON array for programmatic integration, CSV multipart upload for file-based workflows.
-Both return per-address SMTP results in one synchronous response.
+Quota is deducted only on successful completion; failed batches cost nothing.

 curl -X POST "https://ip-api.io/api/v1/email/advanced/batch" \